chrisgrieser/nvim-various-textobjs/README.md

 ## Roadmap
 - [ ] dot-repeatability.
 Any pointers or help on making *text objects* dot-repeatable are welcome.
 (All plugins/guides I could found implement dot-repeatability for normal mode mappings, and that method doesn't seem to work for operator-pending mode.)
 [See also this issue.](https://github.com/chrisgrieser/nvim-various-textobjs/issues/7#issue-1514404084)
-- [ ] use treesitter for some textobjs

 ## Credits
 __Thanks__